c0g1t8/TwoWeeksReady-wiki/Account-Feature.md

 User can change their password, zip code, and mailing list preferences.

-# Outstanding questions
+## Outstanding questions

+1. Managing Mailing List
-1. determine mailing list client, is there an api to register/unregister users.
-Is there a way to be notified through a callback should a user unregister via the email rather than through the application.
+    - Is there an api to register/unregister users?
+    - Is there a way to be notified through a callback should a user unregister via the email rather than through the application?